Top Snowshoeing Trails in Washington State: Beginner to Advanced Routes

 • Hyak Ridge Trail, Snoqualmie Pass:

-This moderate loop offers stunning views of the surrounding mountains and valleys.
+This moderate loop to Hyak Lake, Surveyors Lake and back offers stunning views of the surrounding mountains and valleys.
 Be prepared for some ups and downs and potentially deep snow in the higher elevations.

 • Olallie Trail, Stevens Pass:

-Explore the winter wonderland of the Cascade Mountains on this scenic trail.
+Explore the winter wonderland of the Cascade Mountains on this scenic Olallie Trail.
 Enjoy moderate inclines, diverse terrain, and breathtaking views of the surrounding peaks.

 • Mount Pilchuck Trail, Mount Baker-Snoqualmie National Forest:

 This moderate hike offers stunning views of the Puget Sound and the Cascade Mountains.
-Be prepared for some switchbacks and potentially icy sections.
+Be prepared for some switchbacks and potentially icy sections on the Mount Pilchuck Winter Route.

 • Carbon River to Ipsut Falls, Mount Rainier National Park: